Alignment Knowledge Distillation for Online Streaming Attention-based Speech Recognition: Introduction

-Experimental evaluations on four benchmark datasets show that CTC-ST significantly improves the recognition performance, especially for long-form and noisy speech.
-We also demonstrate that CTC-ST can reduce the emission latency and achieve a tradeoff of the accuracy and emission latency comparable to that of alignment distillation from a hybrid system~\cite{inaguma2020streaming}.
-Finally, we compare MoChA with RNN-T to demonstrate that CTC-ST can close the performance gap, such that the best MoChA system achieves performance comparable to that of RNN-T.\footnote{This work is an extension of our previous works~\cite{inaguma2020_ctcsync}.
+Experimental evaluations on four benchmark datasets show that CTC-ST significantly improves the recognition accuracy, especially for long-form and noisy speech.
+We also demonstrate that CTC-ST can reduce the emission latency without external alignment information and achieve a tradeoff of the accuracy and emission latency comparable to that of alignment knowledge distillation from a hybrid system~\cite{inaguma2020streaming}.
+Finally, we compare MoChA with RNN-T in recognition accuracy and emission latency to demonstrate that CTC-ST can close the performance gap, so that the best MoChA system achieves recognition accuracy comparable to that of RNN-T and lower emission latency.\footnote{This work is an extension of our previous works~\cite{inaguma2020_ctcsync}.
 In this article, we add more evaluations regarding various datasets, the emission latency, and the inference speed.
-Also new are the comparisons with alignment transfer from a hybrid system~\cite{inaguma2020streaming} and RNN-T.}
+Also new are the comparisons with alignment knowledge distillation from a hybrid system~\cite{inaguma2020streaming} and RNN-T.}